top of page

 Missionary to India

 In his book Church History, Eusebius of Caesarea (AD 260–340) wrote, "Pantaenus was one of these [philosophers], and is said to have gone to India.
 It is reported that among persons who knew of Christ, he found the gospel according to Matthew, which had anticipated his arrival.
-For Bartholomew, one of the apostles had preached to them and left with them the writing of Matthew in Hebrew, which they had preserved till that time" (Bk.
-5, Ch.
-10).
+For Bartholomew, one of the apostles had preached to them and left with them the writing of Matthew in Hebrew, which they had preserved till that time" (Church History 5.10).
 This passage is significant because it suggests early Christian missionary activity beyond the traditional areas of the Roman Empire, reaching as far as India.
 It also highlights the role of apostolic tradition in disseminating and preserving the Christian message.

 Two men in striped robes hold a large basket of flatbread in a desert setting.
 The mood is calm, and some greenery is visible in the background.